Moonpig/moonpig-technical-assessment/README.md

 ## Disclaimer

 This should be treated as production code, but understand that this is only for assessment purposes.
-For the purposes of simplicity, the card product data is retrieved from the local server inside `cardsService.ts`.
-You can treat `cardsService` as a black box: this is simulating a real service call and doesn't form part of the code on which you need to comment.
+For the purposes of simplicity, the card product data is retrieved from the local development server inside `cardsService.ts`.
+You can treat `cardsService` as a black box: this is simulating a real service call and doesn't form part of the code you need to review.

 ## How to Run